 The number of people facing stress, anxiety and burnout has been increasing over the past years, and seems to have only increased at a faster rate during the pandemic.
 This makes it important for us to be able to recognize the early signs of stress and have tools at your fingertips to support you in being more resilient to stress.

-Yoga, breathing, and meditation are all useful techniques to use for observing the early signs of stress in our bodies, helping to manage stress relief, and improving our overall wellbeing.
+Yoga, breathing, and meditation are all useful techniques to use in order to observe the early signs of stress in your body.
+Helping you to manage stress relief and improve your overall wellbeing.

 Want to jump right into a guided practice?
 You can practice along with Irene’s 15 minute hatha yoga for stress relief on YouTube.

 How does yoga relieve stress?

 The attitude and intention that we bring to our yoga practice can help us use yoga as a tool for relieve stress.
 By tuning your focus inwards towards your body and breath you can help shift your mental state away from worrying about the past and the future and instead bring your awareness to the present moment.

 "I've had many worries in my life, most of which never happened." - Mark Twain